-- dies in the first 28 days of life
+- dies

 - is stillborn after 24 weeks of pregnancy

 - is no longer to be placed for adoption

 - is returned after being placed

-Under these circumstances, employees can continue to take new parent support leave, which has already been agreed.
+Under these circumstances, employees can continue to take new parent support leave which has already been agreed.

-Employees who have not agreed new parent support leave continue to be entitled to it.
-Under these circumstances, the leave period is restricted to 8 weeks from the date the child:
+Employees who have not agreed new parent support leave continue to be entitled to new parent support leave.
+Under these circumstances the leave period is restricted to 8 weeks from the date the child:

-- dies in the first 28 days of life
+- dies

 - is stillborn after 24 weeks of pregnancy

 - is no longer to be placed for adoption

 - is returned after being placed